muety/wakapi/README.md

 Installation instructions can be found below and in the [Wiki](https://github.com/muety/wakapi/wiki).

 ## 🚀 Features

 * ✅ 100 % free and open-source
 * ✅ Built by developers for developers
 * ✅ Statistics for projects, languages, editors, hosts and operating systems
 * ✅ Badges
-* ✅ Weekly E-Mail Reports
+* ✅ Weekly E-Mail reports
 * ✅ REST API
 * ✅ Partially compatible with WakaTime
 * ✅ WakaTime integration